 Susie Turner works as a visual artist and educator specialising in Fine Art Printmaking.
 She studied Fine Art Printmaking at Cambridge School of Art and Camberwell College of the Arts.
-Over the last thirteen years Susie has helped raise the profile of printmaking as a medium for learning by sharing her skills and knowledge with school children, students, teachers, community groups, museums & galleries, and adults of all abilities.
-She worked as a tutor and workshop leader for the Curwen Print Study Centre, an education charity, for eight years and since then has devised and delivered creative workshops in printmaking on behalf of other organisations, including the National Trust, Fermynwoods Contemporary Art, Northamptonshire Complimentary Education Academy, Arts and Minds / Ida Darwin Hospital, Leamington Spa Art Gallery & Museum, Ochre Print Studio, West Yorkshire Print Workshop, Leicester Print Workshop, Red Hot Press, the University of Cambridge Museums and the Botanic Garden, local schools and colleges.
+Over the last fifteen years Susie has helped raise the profile of printmaking as a medium for learning by sharing her skills and knowledge with school children, students, teachers, community groups, museums & galleries, and adults of all abilities.
+She has worked as a tutor and workshop leader for the Curwen Print Study Centre, an education charity alongside devising and delivering creative workshops in printmaking on behalf of other organisations, including the National Trust, Fermynwoods Contemporary Art, Northamptonshire Complimentary Education Academy, Arts and Minds / Ida Darwin Hospital, Hepworth Wakefield Museum, Leamington Spa Art Gallery & Museum, Ochre Print Studio, West Yorkshire Print Workshop, Leicester Print Workshop, Red Hot Press, Hot Bed Press and the University of Cambridge Museums and the Botanic Garden.
+She has also devised educational workshops for local schools and colleges.